xmos/lib_device_control/lib_device_control/doc/rst/lib_control.rst

 The library's functionality happens inside the function that is called and once a command is complete, an interface call is made to pass the command over.

-The receiving task(s) then receive a write or read command over an xC interface.
+The receiving tasks then receive a write or read command over an xC interface.

 Over I2C slave, the command is split into multiple I2C transactions::